Vestibular Rehabilitation in Burlington (Dizziness & Vertigo)

 -

-Based on your results, your physiotherapist will create a personalized treatment plan with targeted exercises, lifestyle modifications, and self-management strategies.
-Treatment starts on day one, and progress is tracked at follow-up visits.
+Based on your results, your physiotherapist will create a personalized treatment plan with targeted exercises, practical self-management strategies, and a clear progression plan.
+Treatment typically starts on day one, and progress is tracked at follow-up visits using measurable checkpoints.

 FAQs About Vestibular Rehabilitation

-Some patients with BPPV improve within 1–3 sessions, while others with complex conditions may require several weeks of therapy.
+Some clients with BPPV improve within 1–3 sessions, while more complex conditions may require several weeks of therapy with staged progressions.

 Yes.
-Vestibular rehab is highly effective for treating dizziness, imbalance, and visual disturbances caused by concussion.
+Vestibular rehab is very effective for treating dizziness, imbalance, and visual motion sensitivity caused by concussion.

 No referral is required.
 You can book directly at Cogent Rehab.
-We also provide direct billing to most major insurance plans.
+We may be able to provide direct billing to most major insurance plans.